ICGC-TCGA-PanCancer/pancancer-bag/workflow-update/README.md

 	cd workflow-update

 Edit the “inventory” file and add the addresses of the VMs.
-Edit “roles/worker/vars/main.yml” and specify the name of the new workflow bundle.
 Edit "workflow-update/roles/update_workflow/vars/main.yml" and specify the name of the new workflow, making sure you exclude the ".zip" extension.

-Run the following comman from the workflow-update directory:
+Run the following command from the workflow-update directory:
 	ansible-playbook -i inventory site.yml